 Another person had a buck that started thrusting when she was taking his temperature, which is also normal, yet the first person to comment suggested that the goat was constipated.

 Another had a young buck that was arching his back in a manner that is perfectly normal for a buck that’s trying to figure out how to start acting like a buck.

 Another woman had a one-day-old kid that was standing hunched up with tail down and refused a bottle, and she assumed it was constipated — even though it was a dam-raised baby that had never had a bottle.
-Rather than working harder to get colostrum into the kid, she assumed it was not hungry and gave it multiple enemas, which is advised by that other author.
+Rather than working harder to get colostrum into the kid, she assumed it was not hungry and gave it multiple enemas.
 I have almost never had a dam-raised kid that wanted a bottle, even if it was on the verge of starvation, so refusal to take a bottle does not mean a kid is constipated.

 If a newborn kid is weak, the first thing you have to do is get colostrum into it, and you cannot expect it to grab an artificial nipple and start sucking.
 (You have to hold the nipple in its mouth while the milk drips and the kid swallows.
 If a kid cannot swallow, then you have to tube feed.)
 In this case, the kid was one of quadruplets, and it is not unusual for a kid in that situation to wind up starving because there are only two teats.
 Unfortunately, the kid in this case died.